|

 restricted" and applyforterminals - similar to apply except that the number

-is removed only when the call is send to a terminal, not a gateway.
+is removed only when the call is sent to a terminal, not a gateway.

 - Format for an inbound rule:

-The in: prefix tells that this is an inbound rule and the CALLER_IP
+The in: prefix specifies that this is an inbound rule and the CALLER_IP

-will be used to match the rule (it can be a single IP or a whole subnet).
+will be used to match the rule (it can be a single IP or an entire subnet).

 The optional pi= parameter controls CLIR (Calling Line Identification Restriction)